NetBros/TDTS06/Lab3/README.md

 15. Is it generally possible to find the congestion window size (i.e. cwnd) and how it changes with time, from the captured trace files?If so, please explain how.
 If not, please explain when and when not.
 Motivate your answer and give examples.
 Your answer may also benefit from trying to describe and discuss your answer in the context of the two prior questions, for example.
  * hdj

+ ## Summary 1-12
+TCP is a way for two computers to comunicate over a network.
+The first thing that happens is a handshake.
+Then packet transmission is started.
+The window size depends on packadge loss